 Experiments

-Dataset

-For the data set used in the experiment, the same LPD-5-cleansed as the data set used in musegan [1] was used.
-LPD-5-cleansed offers an id list for information on genre labels.
-The id list provides ids of songs according to a total of 13 genres.

 Metric

-We used EB, UP, and PP [1] for quantitative analysis and the three values are the same as those used by musegan [1].
+We used EB, UP, and PP [1] for quantitative analysis, and the three metrics are the same as those used by musegan [1].

 Empty Bar rate (EB) indicates the ratio of the used bars among all the bars.
-The closer EB is to 1, the more the track is used.
-EB was used to check the difference in frequency of instrument use between dataset and sample.
+The closer EB is to 1, the more frequently the track is used.
+EB was used to check the difference in frequency of the instrument use between the dataset and the generated samples.

 Used Pitch (UP) indicates the number of notes used.
-The higher UP, the more notes the track uses.
+The higher UP indicates that the track uses more notes.
 UP was used to check the pitch range of the instrument between the dataset and the sample.

 Polyphonic rate (PP) refers to the ratio of time steps in which several pitches are played among the total time steps.
-Closer to 1 means that only one pitch is never played.
+Closer to 1 means that multiple pitches are played.
 To make sure the instrument was playing correctly, PP was used.
-For drum and bass, the PP value should be low, as it is not often the case that several notes are played at once.
+For example, for drum and bass, the PP value should be low, as it is not often the case that several notes are played at once.
 On the other hand, guitar, piano, and string play multiple notes using chord than drum and bass, so the PP value should be higher than that of both instruments.

-Table 1 shows EB, UP, and the number of songs by dividing the data set by genre.
+Table 1 shows EB, UP, and the number of songs by dividing the data set by genre and Table 2 shows EB, UP and, PP of generated samples.
 PP was not used in Table 1.
-This is because PP more closely captures the performance characteristics of the instrument than those of the genre.
+This is because PP better represents the performance characteristics of the instrument than the genre characteristics and the instruments of the songs in the dataset play properly.
+On the other hand, there is no guarantee that the instrument will perform properly in the generated music.
 Therefore, PP was used only in Table 2 to evaluate whether the instrument is playing properly.
-Since the instruments of the songs in the data set play properly, PP was not used in Table 1 because it was considered unnecessary.
 Experimental statistics were produced using 1000 samples, and the values were expressed in the form of average values (standard deviation values).

 P and Number of songs of dataset